pkingstonxyz/physignathus/README.md

 # physignathus

+Φυσίγναθος

+By: Patrick Kingston

 ## Who is Physignathus

 Physignathus, rendered sometimes as "The pouter" because of the meaning "puffed-jaw."
 He is a character in the excellent text the *Batrachomyomachia* or *War of the frogs and mice*, which is an ancient parody of the Iliad.

+It is an ***excellent*** text full of whimsy that I recommend all classicists read. :)

 ## What